 The side water bottle pockets on the Alpisack are made with 500d Cordura and have elastic sewn into the top to help keep your water bottles from falling out.
 However, the pockets aren’t really tall enough to hold Smartwater bottles very securely or wide enough to hold an insulated 1L bottle for winter hiking.
 This is another area that you may want to customize a bit.

 External Attachment System and Compression

 The heart of any alpine or climbing style pack is its external attachment system and the Alpisack does not disappoint.
-The pack has two tiers of compression straps, two ice axe loops and two ice axe shaft or trekking pole holders made with elastic cord & cordlock.
-If you want secure a foam sleeping pad underneath the pack bottom, there are another two elastic cords (removable) provided for this purpose.
+The pack has two tiers of compression straps, two ice ax loops and two ice ax shaft or trekking pole holders made with elastic cord & cordlock.
+If you want to secure a foam sleeping pad underneath the pack bottom, there are another two elastic cords (removable) provided for this purpose.

 In addition to the daisy chains on the hip belt, the Alpisack also comes with daisy chains sewn to the shoulder straps.
 This is a feature I use year-round to hang navigation and electronics gear from.
 I have a hard time using backpacks without them.